Kyunki Saas Bhi Kabhi Bahu Thi 2: Plot

-Twenty-five years later, Tulsi remembers Savita with fondness as Mihir gifts her a luxury car on their 38th anniversary.
-Mihir and Tulsi's children Gautam, Shobha and Karan have all shifted abroad.
-Karan-Nandini and Shobha visit for the anniversary party.
-Tulsi had adopted and raised her late cousin Kesar and her husband Anupam’s children—Angad, Paridhi, and Hrithik.
-Mihir’s aunt, Gayatri, constantly berates Tulsi and questions her son Hemant’s place in the family.
-Later, Mihir and Tulsi celebrate their anniversary, where Mihir openly expresses his immense love for her.
+Twenty-five years later, Tulsi and Mihir celebrate their 38th anniversary with their children Gautam, Shobha and Karan visiting from abroad.
+Tulsi also raises her late cousin Kesar and Anupam’s children—Angad, Paridhi and Hrithik.
+Mihir’s aunts Daksha and Gayatri remain fixtures in the family, with Daksha who still love's gossiping about films and Gayatri questioning Hemant’s place in the household.